YuchengTaka/Portfolio/Final_Project_Part 2_Yucheng.md

 # Wireframes / storyboards

-Here is the link to my shorthand preview page: https://preview.shorthand.com/J962V2jfnGTVD7I3 Introduction Slide: A compelling visual that juxtaposes images of digital music consumption (smartphones, computers) against environmental imagery (power plants, natural landscapes).
-This sets the tone for the contrast you'll explore.
+Here is the link to my shorthand preview page: https://preview.shorthand.com/J962V2jfnGTVD7I3

+Introduction Slide: A background knowledge on the topic This sets the tone for the contrast you'll explore.
 Problem Statement: A clear, concise visualization illustrating the growth of digital music streaming services over time, accompanied by rising energy consumption.
 Use icons and brief text to make the issue immediately clear.
 Data Visualization Drafts:
 A bar chart comparing the energy consumption of digital vs. physical music formats over the past decade.